sorenkrabbe/Chrome-Salesforce-inspector/README.md

 -----
 If the tool is not available after installation, the most likely issue is that your browser is not up to date.
 See [instructions for Google Chrome](https://productforums.google.com/forum/#!topic/chrome/YK1-o4KoSjc).

+When you enable the My Domain feature in Salesforce, Salesforce Inspector not work until you have restarted your browser (or until you deleted the "sid" cookie for the old Salesforce domain by other means).

 Unit tests
 -----
 1. Set up a Developer Edition org with the customizations described in `test/org/`.